hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 BiocManager::install("ggplot2")
 ```

-> The code above may not be familiar to you, it is essentially using a new operator, a double colon `::` to execute a function from a particular package.
+> The code above may not be familiar to you - it is essentially using a new operator, a double colon `::` to execute a function from a particular package.
 This is the syntax: `package::function_name()`.

 ### Package installation from source